MartinForgetProfessionnal/nasa/README.md

 **HTML - SCSS - JAVASCRIPT**

-### Dependencies
+## Dependencies

-I worked with different dependencies such as :
+I've worked with different dependencies such as :

 "framer-motion": "^7.9.1"
 "jquery": "^3.6.3"